Elin-Modding-Resources/Elin.Docs/articles/15_Texture Mods/variation.md

 Variations are applied when provided and conditions are met, but they are not mandatory.
 The base sprite always works.

-You can provide a variation by adding a corresponding suffix to your sprite filename, such as:
+You can provide a variation by adding a corresponding suffix to your sprite filename.

+For example, when `id` is `doorframe_arch` :

 + `doorframe_arch.png`
 + `doorframe_arch_snow.png`